Lauren Auder

 Lauren Auder (born 1998) is a British-French singer-songwriter and record producer.
 Born in Watford and raised in the French town of Albi, she began her career producing for underground French and English rap artists.
-Auder signed to True Panther Sounds and made her solo debut in 2018 with the EP Who Carry’s You, which was followed by the EP Two Caves In in 2020.
+Auder signed to True Panther Sounds and made her solo debut in 2018 with the EP Who Carry's You, which was followed by the EP Two Caves In in 2020.
+Her debut album, The Infinite Spine, was released on 18 July 2023.

 Life and career

 2015–2016: Early years and career beginnings

 Auder was born in Watford, near London, where she lived until the age of seven when she moved with her music journalist parents to Albi, France to avoid the "hectic and expensive lifestyle" of London.
 At the time of their migration, her mother worked at NME, while her father worked at Kerrang!.
 She revealed in 2015, at the age of seventeen, that she was doing literary studies in Albi.
 In 2015, Auder began working with artists in the London underground hip hop scene such as Lord Pusswhip, Jeshi and Slowthai, while also self-publishing content onto SoundCloud on the side.
 During this period of her early career, Daisy Jones of Dazed wrote, "With [her] woozy, far-away vocals and dreamy, half-baked beats, the 17-year-old French-English producer sounds like King Krule if [she] got heavily into hip hop and pushed [her] music through a coedine-coated seive."
 After graduating from high school in September 2016, she returned to London shortly after signing to independent record label True Panther Sounds.